 Three concerts with fun introductions for the whole family

-The Family Series offers the perfect introduction to symphonic music for young concert-goers aged eight to sixteen.
-In three concerts, you can introduce your children or grandchildren to the world of the Royal Concertgebouw Orchestra.
-You and the children are seated onstage behind the orchestra, where you have a good view of the musicians and conductor.
+Would you like to pass on the art of listening to your children or grandchildren?
+The Family Series offers the perfect introduction to symphonic music for young concertgoers aged eight to sixteen.
+In three unforgettable concerts, you can introduce your children or grandchildren to the world of the Concertgebouworkest.
+Seated onstage behind the orchestra, you will have a good view of the musicians and conductor.
+There is also a fun introduction given for the children’s benefit prior to the concerts.

 A fun introduction is given for the children’s benefit prior to the concerts.
 They are welcomed in the Choir Hall an hour before the concert begins and are given background information on the music performed on that particular concert.
 Musicians will also be on hand to talk a bit about their instruments, and the children will be given the opportunity to ask questions.